gx9702/UA-TypeRepository/Core/Part3/DataTypes/TimeString/readme.md

 <!-- datatype -->
 ## TimeString
+A time formatted as defined in ISO 8601-2000.
 <!-- end of description -->
 The fields of the TimeString DataType are defined in the following table: